-By default Cisco TMS prefers H.323 over SIP, and IP over ISDN.
-You can use zones to change this, see How zones work [p.39].
+By default Cisco TMS prioritizes H.323 over SIP, and IP over ISDN.
+You can use zones to specify whether Cisco TMS prioritizes IP or ISDN, see How zones work [p.46].

 You can also configure the following settings in Administrative Tools > Configuration > Conference Settings: